shulhi/rescript-compiler/analysis/reanalyze/DEADCODE_REFACTOR_PLAN.md

 ## Execution Strategy

+**Completed**: Task 1 ✅, Task 2 ✅, Task 10 ✅

-**Recommended order**: 1 → 2 (complete all analyses) → 3 → 4 → 5 → 6 → 7 → 8 → 9 → 10 (verify) → 11 (test)
+**Remaining order**: 3 → 4 → 5 → 6 → 7 → 8 → 9 → 11 (test)

 **Why this order?**
-- Tasks 1-2 remove implicit dependencies (file context, config) - these are foundational
+- Tasks 1-2 remove implicit dependencies (file context, config) - ✅ DONE
-- Task 2 must be **fully complete** (DCE + Exception + Arnold) before proceeding
-- Tasks 3-7 localize global state - can be done incrementally once inputs are explicit
+- Tasks 3-7 localize global state - can be done incrementally now that inputs are explicit
 - Tasks 8-9 separate pure/impure - can only do this once state is local
-- Task 10 verifies no global config reads remain
+- Task 10 verifies no global config reads remain - ✅ DONE
 - Task 11 validates everything

 **Alternative**: Could do 3-7 in any order (they're mostly independent).